urbit/docs/docs/programming/system/network.md

 the name of the syscall.
 Common ones include: `%poke`, to message an app; `%warp`, to read from the filesystem; `%wait`, to set a timer; and `%them`, to send an http request.

-XXDescribe where they can find a list of these things.

 The general form ends with `*` (a noun) since each type of move takes different data.
 In our case, a `%poke` move takes a target